 How come?
 To know the answer, let’s take a close look at the pros of managing at most two credit cards, as well as the tips that will help make them work to your advantage.
 When You Need More Than One Credit Card There is no magic number as to how many credit cards you should have.
 Financial cushion.
 Reward opportunities.
 GOOD READ: Choosing a Credit Card – Carefully Read the Disclosures Avoid maximizing your credit limit.
 How to Manage Multiple Credit Cards Effectively How can you manage multiple credit cards and keep away from bad debt?
 Keeping track of your payment schedules can also prove to be a challenge if you have multiple credit cards.
 First time credit card holder tips.
 First-Time Cardholder Tips – 7 Credit Card Strategies You Need to Know 5.00/5 (100.00%) 1 vote Congratulations are in order if this is the first time that you have owned a credit card.
 You can use it Pin Itto build up your personal credit history, making your credit card a very useful financial tool.

 In fact, some of them might even sign up for the credit card program, right there and then, even without taking a close look at the regular rate and the fees and charges that may apply on it.
 But, would this be a smart decision?
 Pin ItNot at all!
 Truth is we discourage our readers from applying on impulse.
 Instead, we advise you to consider the following factors, first, before making up your mind: Is a Zero-interest Credit Card For You?
 Generally, the zero interest rate is only applied to one particular transaction.
 Nevertheless, there are those who apply for a 0% balance transfer card, without actually using it for consolidating balances.

-The changes made were meant to protect consumers from unreasonable terms and conditions of credit card companies.
-As a consumer and credit cardholder, how can you benefit from the new law?
+About the Author Melanie Mathis is a credit analyst and a writer for 8 years.
 Applying for first credit card.
 How to Qualify for Your Very First Credit Card Account 5.00/5 (100.00%) 1 vote Be sure to have a savings or checking account with a bank nearby.
 Bear in mind that having a bank account can help improve your chances of being granted an affordable line of credit.

 After all, it can prove that you’re serious about managing your personal finances in the best way possible.
 Pin ItJust remember that most banks and credit card firms today will require you to have a savings or checking accounts for at least two years.
 Hence, if you have just opened it then, you may have to wait for some time before filing an application with your target card issuers.
 Prepare a significant sum of cash, especially if you wish to take out a prepaid or a secured credit card.
 Always remember that these card programs come with initial deposit requirements.
 A gentle reminder though.
 Scout for online card issuers.
 Hence, we encourage you to go the online route to get the credit card you want.
 How to Use Coupons to Save Money.
 How to Use Coupons for Holiday Shopping 5.00/5 (100.00%) 1 vote As the holiday season draws nearer, consumers prepare to be confronted with bigger expenses.

 BAD CREDIT-OK and NO CREDIT CHECK!
 This article was written by the writing team of NewHorizon.Org.
 Avoid late fees to save money.
 If you’ve just discovered that you’re actually living paycheck to paycheck then, it’s about time that you make the necessary changes in the manner by which you handle, not just the cash that goes directly to your pocket, but also your existing lines of credit.
 Pin ItAfter all, recent studies have shown that failure to live up to the terms and conditions of your credit account, most especially to your payment schedule, will cost you a great deal of cash, usually in the form of penalty charges.
 This means that the time, effort, and resources you’re willing to invest to avoid big expenses may all be in vain if you keep on incurring small yet regular fees, like interest and late payment charges.

 Perhaps you want to close out the account because your card has a high rate or maybe you feel that you just have too many credit cards and you’re not using that one account as much.
 However, before you call up your issuer to cancel that account, you must first consider the pros and cons.
 Pin ItDid you know that cancelling a credit card can badly pull down your credit score?
 While it might seem like a great move on your part to avoid bad debt, you can end up losing anywhere from 20-40 points from your score and working on improvement may not be that easy.
 Why does this happen?
 There are two reasons why cancelling an account affects your credit score.
 First, closing one account would cut down your overall credit limit so if you currently have existing balances with your other credit cards, your credit-to-debt ratio can suffer.
 It’s important to understand that credit utilization makes up 30% of your total FICO score.